 My special thanks to Wes Hayward, W7ZOI for his generous support and elmering over many years.

-EMRFD is the cherished reference book of this web site
+EMRFD is the main reference of my site

-All circuits excluding junk box page content are built and tested.
+All permanant content circuits were built and tested.
 Schematics are drafted as carefully as possible.
 Please accept that bench and/or drafting errors may occur.
 No liability arising from the application, use, or misuse of these projects that results in direct or indirect damage or loss is assumed.